+The primary level teachers continued to recommend using the Early Literacy Intervention Program funding to extend the kindergarten program to full-days again this school year in order to offer more learning opportunities for our youngest students.
+In this way, the Cambridge Elementary would strengthen foundation skills of kindergarten students, which in turn, will build the systemic capacity, over time.

+At the parent meeting, parents agreed that last year’s half of the school year extended kindergarten program showed remarkable improvement in students’ foundational literacy skills.
+They also recommended continuing to strengthen communication about students’ progress with families.
+Also, parents encouraged the elementary school to include information of how to support student’s literacy skills at home.

+The plan to expand the kindergarten for the 2019-2020 school year by using Early Literacy Intervention Program funding was approved by Cambridge School Board.

 Instructions: Provide information about the college and career advising model used by the LEA.
 Please put an “X” in the table indicating the model you use.
 If you are using a combination of models, please choose “Hybrid” and list the models included in your program.
 Use the space below the table to provide additional information about how the models are combined into a hybrid program.
 If you are using a research-based model that is not in the list, please describe the model and provide detailed information about how it was determined to be an appropriate research-based, effective model and include links to research as available.